 There is a continuum of pilot types that ranges from laid-back to hyper-wound-up and everything in between.
 No matter the pilot type, most of these profess to not care about outside criticism because they've compartmentalized feelings outside of the space reserved for all things aviation.
 We are cool, dispassionate, and have ice water running in our veins.
 All that is great.
 But it isn't true.
 Pilots are ego driven and that means we do actually care about what is said about us.

-Photo: Marine drill sergeant (credit: USMC).
+Photo: Marine drill instructor (credit: USMC).

 "What's Wrong" not "Who's Wrong"

 When I was in USAF pilot training we were told the supersonic T-38 would pose several challenges for most of us, not the least of which would be just getting it onto the ground.
 But once we mastered that, we were told, everything else would be relatively easy.
 Not so, for me.
 While I could maintain the airplane in perfect fingertip formation while flying two-ship and when flying number two or number three in a four-ship, I just couldn't figure out the number four position.
 We could be fully inverted in the middle of a barrel roll or pulling heavy g's on the bottom of a loop, I was in full control of the airplane as long as I wasn't number four.
 In that position, unless we were straight and level, I found myself over-controlling the airplane trying to keep on number three's wing.
 My instructor kept saying, "What's wrong with you?
 This should be easy!
 Why can't you do this?"
 To say the least, it was frustrating.
 I felt as if I was the only student in our flight having this trouble.

 Figure: Four-ship fingertip formation, from ATCR 51-38, figure 7-20.